apostrophecms/apostrophe-documentation/howtos/pages/index.md

+---
-# Apostrophe Fancy Page: Getting more out of regular pages
+title: "Apostrophe Fancy Page: Getting more out of regular pages"
+children:
+  - custom-properties
+  - custom-rendering
+  - greedy-pages
+---

 The `apostrophe-fancy-page` module is designed to extend a regular page, allowing you to add custom properties and functionality without relying on the `apostrophe-snippets` module.